 Deborah Cogill, President

 Deb has been the President of Friendly Aid since 2016 and served in various capacities before then.
 She worked for the federal government for forty years in human resources, including as a training officer, HR manager and an employee and labor relations officer.
 After retiring, Deb volunteered with Jewish Family Services of Metrowest before joining the Friendly Aid board.
-A Harvard graduate, Deb is also a board member of the Wellesley House & Garden Club.
+A Harvard graduate, Deb is also a member of the Wellesley House & Garden Club.

 Rose Di Maggio